NetZeroFuturesLabSUTD/CSE_Teaching/README.md

 For their installation, please follow the following steps.

 1. Open a terminal for “command prompt” from the search tab of your computer.
-2. When terminal is opened, please install the libraries by writing the given codes below in the terminal subsequently:
+2. When terminal is opened, please install the libraries by writing the given codes below in the terminal window:

 > pip install pandas numpy seaborn matplotlib